WNMF Composers Institute

 - Archival audio recording of their premiere

-- Work closely with mentor composers Kelly-Marie Murphy and Eliot Britton along with WSO Composer-in-Residence and WNMF Co-Curator Haralabos [Harry] Stafylakis
+- Work closely with two mentor composers along with WSO Composer-in-Residence and WNMF Co-Curator Haralabos [Harry] Stafylakis

 - Attend rehearsals with WNMF guest artists and composers

-- Seven days of professional development workshops, panel discussions, lessons, and masterclasses
+- Six days of professional development workshops, panel discussions, lessons, and masterclasses

-- $1,500 participation fee waived (funded by the WSO Canadian Voice Fund)
+- $1,500 participation fee waived (funded by the WSO Canadian Voice Fund and the Williamson Foundation for Music)

 - Honorarium to assist with travel and accommodations to Winnipeg, Manitoba